And One: History

 In November 2007, And One announced the release of Bodypop 1½, an EP with covers of songs by Depeche Mode ("Never Let Me Down Again"), Front 242 ("Operating Tracks"), D.A.F. ("Der Mussolini"), Nitzer Ebb ("I Give to You") and The Cure ("Kyoto Song").
 Three weeks later, the EP was cancelled and a full-length cover album announced.
 The album was finally released on 30 January 2009, but with a completely different track listing, featuring live cover versions of various synthpop hits such as New Order's "Blue Monday" and Pet Shop Boys' "It's a Sin".

 And One released the album, Zerstörer ("Destroyer") in early 2011, composed of four studio songs and three live performances, including Zerstörer (Peine I.S.T.
-Die Ansage 2011 Mix).
+Die Ansage 2011 Mix), which is about male sexual domination with homophobic ("Sieger ficken keine Tunten") and nationalistic ("Deutsche Liebe, gute Liebe" chorus) tones.

 The band's next album, Tanzomat, was released on March 4, 2011.
 A single, "Zerstörer" was released on January 21 prior to the album, but is not included on the album.

 On June 4, 2011, Chris Ruiz and Gio van Oli announced they were leaving And One; they formed a new band called PAKT featuring Chad Hauger.
 Four days later, on June 8, 2011, Steve Naghavi announced the return of both Joke Jay and Rick Schah via the band's official Facebook page.
 The band's new album, S.T.O.P., was released on May 25, 2012.
 Two singles have been released to promote the record.

 On August 8, 2014, And One released their 12th studio album Magnet.
 The album was released by itself, and as the Magnet Trilogie I Box in regular and limited editions on C.D. and vinyl.
 The Magnet Trilogie I Box features the additional new albums Propeller and Achtung 80.
 The Premium Edition contains all 3 albums, and 3 additional live albums of the And One Forever Tour 2014 as follows: Disc 1 - Propeller "Live".
 Disc 2 - Magnet "Live".
 And Disc 3 - Achtung 80 "Live".